nikoelt/WhisperAttack/README.md

 > **Note:** On first launch, Whisper will auto-download any missing model(s).
 This can take time.
 You can also experiment with different model sizes—like `tiny` or `base`—for faster speed (though possibly less accuracy).

+> **Performance** The Whisper model should work effectively on any Turing or newer Nvidia architecture card capable of running DCS.
 ---

 ## Overview